cockroachdb/docs/v20.1/query-behavior-troubleshooting.md

 ### Using the slow query log

-The slow query log is a record of SQL queries whose service latency exceeds a specified threshold value.
+<span class="version-tag">New in v20.1:</span> The slow query log is a record of SQL queries whose service latency exceeds a specified threshold value.
 When the `sql.log.slow_query.latency_threshold` [cluster setting](cluster-settings.html) is set to a non-zero value, each gateway node will log slow SQL queries to a secondary log file `cockroach-sql-slow.log` in the [log directory](debug-and-error-logs.html#write-to-file).

 {{site.data.alerts.callout_info}}
 Service latency is the time taken to execute a query once it is received by the cluster.
 It does not include the time taken to send the query to the cluster or return the result to the client.
 {{site.data.alerts.end}}

 1. Run the [`cockroach sql`](cockroach-sql.html) command against one of your nodes.
 This opens the interactive SQL shell.

 2. Set the `sql.log.slow_query.latency_threshold` [cluster setting](cluster-settings.html) to a threshold of your choosing.
 For example, 100 milliseconds represents [the limit where a user feels the system is reacting instantaneously](https://www.nngroup.com/articles/response-times-3-important-limits/).